Skip to content

 address: "127.0.0.1"

-port: 80 # HTTP listener, Agent don't support HTTPS here
+port: 80 # HTTP listener, agent does not support HTTPS here

-http_path: "/" # This is the path used for availability check, not metrics gathering.
+http_path: "/" # Path used for availability check, not metrics gathering

 # For an additional Apache running outside a container